With our Telehealth services, DISC is ready to take care of you. Learn More »

 What Should I Expect After MISS?

 The recovery time with minimally invasive spine surgery is significantly shorter than traditional open surgery.
 Depending on your general physical health and MISS procedure, full recovery can be two to six months.
 Post-operative pain should be controlled with medication so that you can go home the same day or the next day.
-Here is a general list of do’s and don’ts after surgery to facilitate an optimal recovery:

 • Avoid certain physical activities.
 Avoid activities that can injure your back or incision site.
 Your surgeon will give you specific instructions on what physical activities are allowed during recovery.